 Blind Spots of Integrity

-Our view of integrity points to missing conditions, not ethics, morals, or virtues so that we can restore our word.
-Restoring our word matters for creating workability in our lives, for building trust, and to affirm agreements that form our relationships.
+Our view of integrity rests on conditions for workability — not ethics, morals, or virtues — to restore our word.
+Restoring our word creates the workability in our lives to build trust, form agreements, and support our relationships (see 1, 5c, and 6).

 Consider this: In a world where actions speak louder than words, talk is cheap.

-Keeping our word is challenging work, but it becomes easier when we recognize several blind spots of integrity.
+Keeping our word is challenging work, but it becomes easier when we recognize several blind spots of integrity (see 6).
 Based on my work and research with students and clients – on keeping and honoring our word – I find dealing with these seven blind spots can build competency in strengthening our word.